laetificat/PHPnota/README.md

 How to set up:
 ==========
-- Create a new database named phpinvoice
+- Create a new database named PHPnota
-- Import the phpinvoice.sql in your database
+- Import the PHPnota.sql in your database
 - Copy all the PHP files to your webserver
 - Edit database_config.php inside the html folder